peter-mouland/42/README.md

 *Jon Lim*

 #### 04 :: Web 101, Critical render path, speed and performance
 How the web browser works and the importance of order when creating web front-ends.
+How to integrate content when using a CDN.
 *Rob Jones*

 #### 05 :: Full circle quality